Woo Hye-rim: Wonder Girls and other activities

 In 2013, she became a co-host for EBS radio broadcast English Go Go!.
 From August 20, 2013 to March 10, 2014, she also served as the host of Arirang TV's Pops in Seoul.

 On June 24, 2015, it was announced that Wonder Girls would be making comeback after two-year hiatus, as a four-member band.
-On the band's August 2015 release REBOOT, Woo contributed to the writing and production of three songs.
+On the band's August 2015 release REBOOT, she contributed to the writing and production of three songs.

 Hyerim released a collaboration single with Bernard Park titled "With You" on April 3, 2016, as a part of JYP Entertainment's JYP Duet Match project.
-In July of the same year, Lim contributed to the composition of two songs on Wonder Girls' single EP Why So Lonely.
+In July of the same year, she also contributed to the composition of two songs on Wonder Girls' single EP Why So Lonely.

 On January 26, 2017, it was announced that Wonder Girls were to disband after unsuccessful contract renewal negotiation with some of its members.
 Hyerim was one of the members who renewed her contract with JYP Entertainment.
 The group released their final single "Draw Me" on February 10; it also serves as a celebration for their 10th anniversary since debut.

 Hyerim left JYP Entertainment on January 25, 2020, and her departure from the label was announced three days later.

-On March 10, 2020, Hyerim signed with RRR Entertainment, a new agency founded by fellow Wonder Girls member Yubin since she left JYP Entertainment.In February 2023, the agency announced that Hyerim has decided not to renew the contract.
+On March 10, 2020, Hyerim signed with RRR Entertainment, a new agency founded by fellow Wonder Girls member Yubin since she left JYP Entertainment.
+In February 2023, the agency announced that Hyerim has decided not to renew the contract.

+In January 2024, Hyerim signed contract with Wave Entertainment.

 Personal life

 In 2017, Hyerim began majoring in Interpretation in Hankuk University of Foreign Studies, under the school's Department of English for International Conferences and Communication (EICC).
 She was accepted into the program in December 2016 and received a scholarship in her first semester.
 In February 2018, she was honored with a certificate from the Ministry of Foreign Affairs for creating a voluntary video on safety in traveling overseas.
 She helped translate The Diary of a Young Girl by Anne Frank from English to Korean for its publication in South Korea.
 Woo graduated from Hankuk in 2021.

 Hyerim began dating taekwondo athlete Shin Min-chul in 2013.
 They were confirmed to be engaged in May 2020 and got married on July 5.

-On October 8, 2021, Hyerim announced she was expecting for her first child with Shin.
-On February 25, 2022, Woo's agency confirmed that she gave birth to her first son on February 23, 2022.
+On October 8, 2021, Hyerim announced she was expecting her first child with Shin.
+On February 25, 2022, Hyerim's agency confirmed that she gave birth to her first son on February 23, 2022.
+On June 25, 2024, Hyerim announced that she was expecting her second child with Shin.
+Their second son was born on December 11, 2024.